The AZEK Company Inc. (AZEK) Shares Soar Above 1-Year High

-The AZEK Company Inc. (NYSE: AZEK)’s stock price has plunge by 1.25relation to previous closing price of 23.25.
-Nevertheless, the company has seen a -0.17% plunge in its stock price over the last five trading sessions.
+The stock of The AZEK Company Inc. (NYSE: AZEK) has increased by 4.44 when compared to last closing price of 25.69.
+Despite this, the company has experienced a 13.02% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in The AZEK Company Inc. (NYSE: AZEK) Right Now?